WebCimes/webcimes-select/README.md

 # webcimes-select

-Just create beautiful select boxes, it supports search, single select, multiple select, keyboard control, clear options, dropdown can also be opened over an overflow parent, optgroup support, rtl support, and many other options.
+Just create beautiful select boxes, it supports single select and multiple select.

+Many features exist, like search, multilingual, keyboard control, delete options, dropdown can also be opened on overflow parent, optgroup support, rtl support and many other options.

+`webcimes-select` also comes with full support for web accessibility and screen readers.

 All options selected by Webcimes-Select are directly applied to the form's native select, to support sending native form.